-Over the next few months, Documentations Officer Claire Denham will take us behind the scenes at Cutty Sark, to give us an insight into the important daily research, documentation and maintenance work that keeps Cutty Sark preserved for many future generations to come.
-To kick things off, this week’s blog post looks into how Cutty Sark arrived at her final permanent berth in Greenwich.
+Documentations Officer Claire Denham takes us behind the scenes at Cutty Sark, to give us an insight into the important daily research, documentation and maintenance work that keeps Cutty Sark preserved for many future generations to come.
+This month, we find out how the ship’s boats have fared over the years.

 Ask someone to name the most severe prison sites, and they are likely to suggest an island.
 Devil’s Island, Alcatraz, Robben Island all loom large in our imagination.
 But the actual history of prison islands is much less clear-cut.
 Katy Roscoe, Doctoral Candidate at the University of Leicester, argues that far from acting as a natural barrier, the sea leaked into every aspect of convicts daily lives.

 Guest authors Katharine and Mimi are in their second year at the Courtauld Institute of Art, studying the Conservation of Easel Paintings.
 They have completed two weeks of work experience over Easter at Royal Museums Greenwich, where they have been working across both the painting and paper conservation studios, examining and treating several works from the collection by the artist John Everett.